Create a campaign

 - Campaign Public Link

-For Campaign Name, choose something operators can find easily later.
+For Campaign Name, choose something operators can find later.
 Include the brand, location, or edition when that helps your team scan long campaign lists.

 For Campaign Public Link: